strangerstudios/pmpro-check-levels/readme.txt

 == Changelog ==
 = .3 =
+* BUG: Running init function at priority 5 AND 20 now to make sure the gateway value is set to check while other gateway code is running.
+This fixes issues where gateways would add billing fields and other code to checkout before the gateway had been switched to check.
-* Standardizing plugin names and descriptions.
+* ENHANCEMENT: Standardizing plugin names and descriptions.

 = .2 =
 * The global $pmpro_check_levels var must be set in another plugin now or uncommented out at the top of the plugin.